vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sddc/Get-CloudBuilderSDDCValidation.md

 ### -id

-pecifies the unique ID of the management domain validation task.
+Specifies the unique ID of the management domain validation task.

 ```yaml
 Type: String